 You will need a director consent signed before you register the director.
 You can download a director consent below for your startup.

-What’s the nature of the relationship - on-going or short term?
+- what’s the nature of the relationship with the prospective director? on-going or short term?
 This will guide your decision to allocate a director role to people helping you at your startup;